GetStream/Winds/README.md

 **Error Reporting (optional)**

 To track errors create an account on [sentry.io](https://sentry.io/).
-Next add your Sentry DSN in the .env file.
+Next add your Sentry DSN to the `.env` file.

 **Database (optional)**

-Sails uses an ORM called Waterline, which supports [many databases](https://github.com/balderdashy/waterline-docs#supported-adapters).
-If you don't provide the Mongo URI it will store your data on local disk.
-This is fine for trying out the app.
-The full details are available in config/connections.js
+Sails uses an ORM called [Waterline](https://github.com/balderdashy/waterline), which supports [many databases](https://github.com/balderdashy/waterline-docs#supported-adapters).
+If you don't provide the Mongo URI ,it will store your data on local disk.
+This is fine for trying out the app; however it is not a solution for a production level app.
+The full details are available in `config/connections.js`.

 ### Step 3 - Launch!

-Next, run sails lift in the command line
+Next, run `sails lift` in the command line like so:

 ```bash
 sails lift
 ```
-You can now see your reader at [localhost:1337](http://localhost:1337/)
+You can now see your own RSS reader at: [localhost:1337](http://localhost:1337/)

 ### Step 4 - Scrape Some Data

 A reader without any data isn't much fun though.
-Let's insert a few topics and rss feeds into the database
+Let's insert a few topics and rss feeds into the database:

 ```bash
 node load_initial_data.js
 ```

-Next we need to run 2 cronjobs to ensure we keep on reading RSS articles and update the site's favicons.
-To make it easy to keep these cronjobs up and running we use the amazing [PM2](https://github.com/Unitech/pm2) library:
+Next, we need to run 2 cronjobs to ensure we keep on reading RSS articles and update the site's favicons.
+To make it easy to keep these cronjobs up and running, we use the amazing [PM2](https://github.com/Unitech/pm2) library:

 ```
 pm2 start process.json